lurebgi/BOPsexChr/Divergent_rate analysis/README.md

 ```
 sbatch submit_paml.sh [gene]
 ```
-`gene`: The ID of an ortholgous group. `13643.codeml.br.ctl` is an example ctl file Many of the scripts of this part as well as CDS alignment part are modified from [here].
+`gene`: The ID of an ortholgous group. `13643.codeml.br.ctl` is an example ctl file.

+Many of the scripts of this part as well as CDS alignment part are modified from [here].

 **To extract info (e.g. # substitution sites) from paml outputs**